lincbrain/linc-docs/docs/julia.md

 (think tractography) or where they are but each operation is computationally and mathematicaly involved (think Monte Carlo approaches for _e.g._ micostructure modeling).
-Julia is both easy to learn (its syntax is matlab-like by design) and difficult to master (it relies on patterns and concepts, such as multiple dispatch and type inference that are not common).
+Julia is both easy to learn (its syntax is matlab-like by design) and difficult to master (it relies on patterns and concepts, such as multiple dispatch and type inference, that are not common).
 While is is not a strongly typed languages, it only reaches C-like performance if types can be properly inferred by the JIT engine.
 If they are not, it essentially falls back to a slow interpreted mode.